StanPalantinis/mahaprabhus-i18n-autotranslate/README.md

 ## 👤 Creator

 This is a humble offering from the **Limofair** project, a platform empowering small transport operators with better tech.
-Maintained by a lone dasa (devotee) who believes technology should lift people up.
+Created by Mahaprabhu himself, maintained by his dasa who believes technology should lift people up.

 GitHub: [github.com/StanPalantinis](https://github.com/StanPalantinis)